-- Executive Compensation Fees: Fees for services in 2020 and 2019 as described above. - All Other Fees: All other fees provided to Mercer in 2020 and 2019 were for general compensation consulting, purchase of market surveys, Equity Incentive Plan and share reserve analysis, and in 2020, for consulting services with respect to ESG metrics in incentive plans.
+- Executive Compensation Fees: fees for services in 2021 and 2020 as described above; and - All Other Fees: fees in 2021 and 2020 were for purchase of market surveys.
+In 2020, this also include consulting services with respect to ESG metrics in incentive plans.